kinvolk/lokomotive/docs/components/authentication/dex.md

 ### Requirements

-* An ingress controller such as `ingress-nginx` for HTTP ingress
+* An ingress controller such as Contour for HTTP ingress
-* A certificate manager such as `cert-manager` for valid certificates
+* A certificate manager such as cert-manager for valid certificates

-Both `ingress-nginx` and `cert-manager` are available as lokoctl components.
+Both Contour and cert-manager are available as lokoctl components.

 ### Configuration